sensordeck/atlas-docs/docs/index.md

 ### Sensor Aggregation

-Multiple sensors connect to Atlas and are aggregated into a **single upstream connection** to the robot compute platform.
+Atlas aggregates multiple sensors into a **single upstream connection** to the robot compute platform.

+By consolidating sensor interfaces and providing centralized power distribution, Atlas significantly reduces **cable harness complexity and scattered power modules**, resulting in a cleaner and more reliable perception system architecture.

 ### DSIL SDK